 AR Warehouse Optimization

 Moreover, AR offers efficient warehouse navigation, reducing search and delivery time.
-On a smart glasses or a smartphone, employee opens a list of the items to pick from.
+Using smart glasses or a smartphone, the employee opens a list of the items to pick from.
 Then, the AR software analyzes and finds the chosen product by processing the up-to-date warehouse layout data, creating the most convenient and fast route to the needed item.
 Once the route is created, the app navigates to the location.
 As an example, DHL has been applying AR technology for vision picking in its warehouses for a long time now.

 Virtual Retail Stores